TobiasRp/mray/README.md

 # Image-based Visualization of Large Volumetric Data Using Moments

-This is a prototype implementation of the chapter in my dissertation (DOI: 10.5445/IR/1000131767).
+This is a prototype implementation of the chapter in my PhD thesis (DOI: 10.5445/IR/1000131767).
 It does not contain an interactive environment - only a command line tool to generate and render moment images.

 ### Building the project